 The English Proficiency Examination is administered on both campuses in November and in April of each academic year, and again during the summer session.
-Specific EPE administration dates are listed in the Academic Calendar.
+Dates can be obtained from the Registrar's office.

 Computer Literacy Requirement

 The University believes that all students must be familiar with computer concepts and the use of computers in order to work effectively in today's high-technology world.
 Therefore, all matriculating students must fulfill the Computer Literacy Requirement during the freshman year.
 Transfer students may complete up to 24 credit hours before fulfilling the Computer Literacy Requirement.
 Students who have a Bachelor degree or higher are exempt from the Computer Literacy Requirement.
 All other exceptions to this requirement must be approved by the School of Business Dean.